Speaker Driver Simulation With Room Response

 Sound power

-Sound power is the "total" radiated sound into full space (in our case, into half space due to the infinite baffle).
-Above a certain frequency the radiated sound power of speaker drivers decreases with increasing frequency.
+Sound power is the total radiated sound into full space (in our case, into half space due to the infinite baffle).
+The radiated sound power of a speaker driver mounted in a wall is flat up to a certain frequency.
+Above that frequency the radiated sound power decreases with increasing frequency.
 The cut-off frequency depends on the diameter of the diaphragm and is independent of angle.

 Diffuse sound field